 Restricted Circulation: Reserve books, reference books, periodicals, and special collections items may only be used in the Library.

 Renew Your Rental: You may renew items any time during library hours or by telephone unless a hold is placed on the item.

-General book collection is located the stacks area.
-New books are displayed in the Reading Lounge and the Circulation area and are ready for borrowing.
+The general book collection is located in the stacks area at the back of the library.
+New, popular-reading books are displayed in the Reading Lounge at the front of the library.

 Reference Books, Periodicals and Special Collections